 Summary of Complaint: TL\ THE CONTACT OWNS A 2007 HYUNDAI ELANTRA.
-WHILE PARKED THE VEHICLE CAUGHT FIRE.
+WHILE-PARKED-THE-VEHICLE-CAUGHT-FIRE.
+NO-INJURIES-WERE REPORTED.
+THE CAUSE OF THE FAILURE WAS NOT DETERMINED THE CONTACT STATED THAT AFTER PARKING THE VEHICLE APPROXIMATELY 2 HOURS LATER THE VEHICLE CAUGHT FIRE AND FLAMES WERE PRESENT COMING-FROM-UNDER-THE-ENGINE-COMPARTMENT.-THE-FIRE DEPARTMENT-WAS-CALLED TO-THE SCENE AND EXTINGUISHED-THE FLAMES.
+THE VEHICLE-WAS-DESTROYED AND TOWED AWAY.
+A FIRE DEPARTMENT-REPORT WAS TAKEN AT THE SCENE.
 NO INJURIES WERE REPORTED.
-THE CAUSE OF THE FAILURE WAS NOT DETERMINED THE CONTACT STATED THAT AFTER PARKING THE VEHICLE APPROXIMATELY 2 HOURS LATER THE VEHICLE CAUGHT FIRE AND FLAMES WERE PRESENT

-COMING FROM UNDER THE ENGINE COMPARTMENT.
-THE FIRE DEPARTMENT WAS CALLED TO THE SCENE AND EXTINGUISHED THE FLAMES.
-THE VEHICLE WAS DESTROYED AND TOWED AWAY.
-A FIRE DEPARTMENT REPORT WAS TAKEN AT THE SCENE.
-NO INJURIES WERE REPORTED.
-THE CAUSE OF THE FAILURE WAS NOT DETERMINED.
+THE CAUSE OF THE FAILURE-WAS NOT DETERMINED.
 THE LOCAL DEALER AND MANUFACTURER WERE NOT NOTIFIED.
-THE CONTACT LATER RECEIVED A RECALL NOTICE FOR NHTSA RECALL CAMPAIGN NUMBER: 20V06100 (SERVICE BRAKES) REGARDING AN ELECTRICAL SHORT THAT MAY CAUSE A FIRE.
-THE FAILURE MILEAGE WAS 190,000.
+THE CONTACT LATER-RECEIVED-A RECALL-NOTICE-FOR-NHTSA-RECALL-CAMPAIGN NUMBER: 20V06100 (SERVICE BRAKES) REGARDING AN ELECTRICAL SHORT THAT MAY CAUSE A FIRE.-THE FAILURE-MILEAGE WAS-190,000.

+- February 26, 2020 NHTSA ID NUMBER: 11311711

-Components: ENGINE
+- Components: ENGINE

-NHTSA ID Number: 11311711 Incident Date February 18, 2020
+- NHTSA ID Number: 11311711

+- Incident Date February 18, 2020

-Consumer Location SAINT PETERS, MO
+- Consumer Location SAINT PETERS, MO

+The Holden Control of the Control of

 Summary of Complaint: THE CAR WAS PARKED IN GARAGE.
-AT 4:40 AM MY NEIGHBOR WOKE ME UP TO TELL ME MY GARAGE WAS ON FIRE.
+AT 4:40 AM MY NEIGHBOR: WOKE: ME UP TO TELL ME MY GARAGE WAS ON FIRE.
 FIREFIGHTERS CAME AND SAW THAT THE CAR WAS ON FIRE WHICH BURNT DOWN THE WHOLE CAR AND MY GARAGE